-The Missions Committee oversees the benevolence and outreach programs for our church.
-Our responsibilities include screening requests for support, coordinating benevolence giving while providing oversight of these efforts, and continuously educating the members of our congregation about our activities and the opportunities available to us for service to others.
+Find many opportunities to serve and fellowship!
+The Missions Committee oversees the many benevolence and outreach programs for our church – in Banner Elk, Avery County and beyond.
+Their responsibilities include screening requests for support, coordinating benevolence giving while providing oversight of these efforts, and continuously educating the members of our congregation about activities and opportunities available to serve others.

-The Comfort Makers are a group who piece together comforters for those who can use a lovely warm blanket.
+The Comfort Makers is a group who piece together comforters for those who can use a lovely warm blanket.
 Dozens of women have worked on these beautiful creations over the years, each one in unique design and colors, and all made from fabric contributed by members and church friends.
-They are given to various places such as to Reaching Avery Ministry (RAM), to new Habitat home-owners, and sometimes to a person who is ill or alone or who might just need a gift of love.
+They are given to various causes such as to Reaching Avery Ministry (RAM), to new Habitat for Humanity homeowners, and sometimes to a person who is ill or alone or who might just need a gift of love.
 Anyone receiving one of these useful covers knows they have received an item to be treasured.
-More than 350 comforters have been distributed since the group began in 1990.
-Recently the group decided to dedicate and name each comforter in honor of a church member.
+More than 400 comforters have been distributed since the group began in 1990.
+Monthly, a completed blanket is dedicated to church members or a group that serves the church or community.
+That comforter is hung up to display throughout the month.

-Comfort Makers meet each Wednesday morning, 10:00-noon, upstairs above the church offices.
+The Comfort Makers meets each Wednesday morning, 10:00-noon, upstairs above the church offices.
 They welcome anyone who enjoys the fun and fellowship of creating useful gifts.
-Members stress that no “sewing skills” are needed; if you can cut or pin or iron or tie nots, you’ll find a job in this ministry.
+Members stress that no “sewing skills” are needed; if you can cut or pin or iron or tie knots, you’ll find a job in this ministry.
 Of course, if you are an accomplished designer or seamstress, you are needed, too!
+Contact for this group: Debi Tornow.

 Feeding Avery Families

 This ministry provides a monthly distribution of food to those in need in Avery County.
-Our congregation provides donations of food items, funding and volunteers to make this program work.
-In addition to food donations from Manna Food Bank in Asheville, our local grocery stores, especially Food Lion and Lowes Foods, generously give items such as meats, bakery, and canned goods regularly.
+Our congregation provides donations of food items, funding and many volunteers to make this program work.
+In addition to food donations from Manna Food Bank in Asheville, our local grocery stores, especially Food Lion and Lowes Foods, generously give items such as meats, bakery, and canned goods.
 These are an important part of the more than 500 boxes which are distributed each month.
-For more information, contact Phyllis Clemmer at 898-2093.
+For more information, contact Dick Larson at FAF or go to their website.

 Habitat for Humanity

 Habitat for Humanity is an international Christian organization which builds homes for those who qualify.
 As one of our covenant ministries, we have agreed to donate funds to the group, provide volunteers, and to pray for its work.
-Several of our members are regular volunteers and coordinators for the program and since 1991, we have helped to build more than 25 homes in Avery County.
+Several of our members are regular volunteers and coordinators for the program and since 1991, we have helped to build more than 30 homes in Avery County.
+Each spring, some women from our church participate in a national “Women Build Day”.
+Contact Avery Habitat at 828-733-1909.

-Providing both emergency and non-emergency assistance to victims of domestic abuse, OASIS has been in existence since the 1980’s.
-We provide funds and physical assistance, as well as contributions of needed products, such as toiletries, cosmetics, cellphones, etc. Volunteer opportunities are also available for those who wish to do so.
-For more information call 828-264-1532.
+Providing both emergency and non-emergency assistance to victims of domestic abuse, OASIS (Opposing Abuse with Service, Information and Shelter) has been in existence since the 1980’s.
+We provide funds and assistance, as well as contributions of needed products.
+Volunteer opportunities are also available for those who wish to do so.
+For more information, call 828-264-1532.

 Volunteer Avery County

-Volunteer Avery County has been providing assistance to those in need since 1992.
-It has been providing emergency food, fuel and funds to those struggling with poverty.
+Volunteer Avery County has been providing assistance to those in need since 1992 – including emergency food, fuel and funds to those struggling with poverty.
 This program seeks to help people who have fallen through the holes in our system’s safety net.
-Among many other varied services, the program also coordinates construction of handicap access ramps for those in need.
-For more information, please call 828-737-0718.
+For more information, please call Cindy Lindecamp at 828-737-0718.

 Lees-McRae College Ministries

-Our church sits adjacent to the LMC campus which was founded by Rev. Edgar Tufts during the same era as the beginning of our church, Our service and financial outreach to Lees-McRae students takes two forms.
-Part of it supports CLUTCH, our college fellowship, while the remainder supports the two spaghetti dinners we provide for the students prior to exams at the end of each semester.
+Our church sits adjacent to the LMC campus which was founded by Rev. Edgar Tufts during the same era as the beginning of our church.
+Our service and financial outreach to Lees-McRae students takes several forms including spaghetti dinners we provide for the students prior to exams at the end of each semester and refreshment on move-in day.
+Plus, we are delighted to give stipends to four choir interns from the musical theatre program and assist with funding of scholarships.

-The Mealtrain is an online program, free of charge to groups like ours, that organizes and reminds us of the opportunities to serve meals to those who need one.
+The Meal Train is an online program, free of charge to groups like ours, that organizes and reminds us of the opportunities to serve meals to those who need one.
 Janet Speer is the administrator and she can add your name at any time.
 Once you are a member, you can sign up for a date to take a meal to one of our recipients.
-It will let you know where that person lives, special food requirements and other pertinent information.
-It will also remind you that you have agreed to take a meal.
-Whenever you cannot get the meal to recipient, Janet can take it for you.
-For more information Janet Speer at firstname.lastname@example.org.
+It will let you know where that person lives, special food requirements and other pertinent information – including a reminder.
+If you can’t take the meal to the recipient, or need help signing up, contact Janet Speer at email@example.com.

 New Opportunity School for Women

 Operating in conjunction with Lees-McRae College, NOSW provides education, counseling and mentoring for women from this region.
 These services help improve their career and social skills, thus benefiting themselves as well as their families.
-Our Christmas Eve offering this past year was dedicated to this program.
+Participants from the mountain region come to the college campus for a three-week residential program at no charge.
+Go to their website.

 Thanksgiving Food Boxes

-Our congregation provided 45 frozen turkeys and boxes of food sufficient to feed a family for a week this past Thanksgiving.
+Our congregation provides a generous number of frozen turkeys and boxes of food sufficient to feed a family each Thanksgiving holiday.
+Each member receives information concerning the number of family members (but not names) and then shops for food items which are collected and donated the Sunday before Thanksgiving.
 This assistance to persons in need is coordinated with RAM.
+For more information, contact the church office.

 Walking with Shadows

-Walking with Shadows is a support group that meets to discuss, share resources and discover new ways of coping with family and friends with mental challenges.
-Pastoral Counselor Rev. Brant Piper, MDiv, leads the group, which meets monthly on the second Monday at 7pm.
+Walking with Shadows is a support group that meets to discuss, share resources and discover ways of coping with family, friends and self.
+The group meets monthly on the second Monday at 7 pm.
 This subject is seldom discussed but mightily felt and should be addressed by people of faith.
 An important part of our group is to find ways that members can place themselves in a healthy mental state so they can better serve their loved one.
-Any further questions may be directed to Janet Speer email@example.com.
+Any further questions may be directed to Janet Speer at firstname.lastname@example.org.
+See a listing of Walking with Shadows Resources

 Banner Elk Presbyterian Preschool

-Our preschool for two, three and four year olds is an outreach program for our community providing developmentally appropriate Christian Education at affordable prices.
-We operate from 9:00 to 1:00 in our church classrooms four days each week, providing enrichment activities for children.
-The goal of the school is to provide for the intellectual, emotional, physical, social and spiritual developments of our students through hands-on creative play.
+Our preschool for two, three and four year-olds is an outreach program for our community providing developmentally appropriate Christian Education at affordable prices.
+We operate from 9:00 to 1:00 in our church classrooms five days each week, providing enrichment activities for children.
+The goal of the school is to provide for the intellectual, emotional, physical, social and spiritual development of our students through hands-on creative play.
+Read more.

 Blue Ridge Partnership for Children

-This newly restructured organization (formerly Smart Start) provides programs, assistance and funds to families of children under five years of age to be certain that these children are prepared to begin school, maximizing his or her potential.
+This organization provides programs, assistance and funds to families of children under five years of age to ensure that these children are prepared to begin school, maximizing his or her potential.
 A new emphasis is on reading readiness using the Imagination Library program, developed by Dolly Parton, in which each child, birth to 5, receives one book a month to create a home library of age-appropriate books.
+For more information, contact Susan Carter.

 Christmas Joy Offering

 This offering supports retired ministers and church staff who need assistance, as well as Presbyterian-related schools and colleges.
-CLICK HERE for more information.
+Get more information.

-This 100 year old ministry, founded by Rev. Edgar Tufts during the same era as the beginning of our church, continues to provide both residential and non-residential support, counseling and treatment for abused children from our region.
+This 100-year-old ministry, founded by Rev. Edgar Tufts during the same era as the beginning of our church, continues to provide both residential and non-residential support, counseling and treatment for abused children from our region.
+The home, originally created at Grandfather Home for Children, is now part of Children’s Hope Alliance.
+Get more information.

 Missions Committee Discretionary Fund